Mikejo5000/vsts-docs-pr/docs/pipelines/agents/v2-windows.md

 If you're building from a Subversion repo, you must install the Subversion client on the machine.

+### Hardware specs

+The hardware specs for your agents will vary with your needs, team size, etc.
+It's not possible to make a general recommendation that will apply to everyone.
+As a point of reference, the VSTS team builds its hosted agents using the [hosted agents](hosted.md).
+On the other hand, the bulk of the VSTS code is built by 24-core server class machines running 4 agents apiece.

 <h2 id="permissions">Prepare permissions</h2>

 [!INCLUDE [permissions](_shared/v2/prepare-permissions.md)]